 Ruptured eardrum (tympanic membrane perforation): There is a hole or tear in thin membrane known as a ruptured eardrum.
 This happens due to working in a loud background or using equipment producing constant noise.
 Usually, it starts functioning itself otherwise surgical treatment is needed.

-Noise Induced Hearing Loss is caused by acoustic trauma and it also starts developing gradually overtime.
-This gradually developing loss of hearing can often be characterised by a certain type of pattern which is presented in audiological findings.
+Noise-Induced Hearing Loss is caused by acoustic trauma and it also starts developing gradually over time.
+This gradually developing loss of hearing can often be characterized by a certain type of pattern which is presented in audiological findings.

 Characteristics of NIHL

-At 4000 Hz NIHL usually affect any person hearing sensitivity.
-Noise-induced deafness generally linked with the notch – high frequency loss which is worst at this frequency range(4000 Hz).
+At 4000 Hz NIHL usually affects any person hearing sensitivity.
+Noise-induced deafness generally linked with the notch – a high-frequency loss which is worst at this frequency range(4000 Hz).
 But notch also is present at 3000 or 6000 Hz.
-Researchers also refer this notch as “muna”.
+Researchers also refer this notch as “Muna”.

 In most of the cases of noise-induced hearing impairment starts at a high frequency such as 3, 4 or 6 Hz and then later goes to a low frequency such as 1 or 2 Hz.